NGO Santé Diabète

 • other policy documents including diabetes (nutrition, maternal health, etc.)

-• of the inclusion of diabetes in the Universal Health Coverage (UHC)
+• the inclusion of diabetes in the Universal Health Coverage (UHC)

 2ND PHASE OF THE PROJECT ON PREVENTION AND MANAGEMENT OF DIABETES/HIV/TB COMORBIDITIES

-This project is the continuity of a first innovative three-year project aiming at integrating the prevention and management of diabetes/HIV and diabetes/TB comorbidities in Burkina Faso and Mali.
-This new project will take place in the two Saharan African countries already targeted by the previous project and will be extended to the Union of the Comoros in the Indian Ocean.
+This project builds on an initial innovative three-year initiative aimed at integrating the prevention and management of Diabetes/HIV and Diabetes/Tuberculosis (TB) comorbidities in Burkina Faso and Mali.
+The new project will continue in these two Sub-Saharan African countries targeted by the previous initiative and is expanded to include the Union of the Comoros in the Indian Ocean.

-• At public policies and national strategies levels : the definition of in-depth standards and procedures based on the curricula of defined health professionals and the definition of the related technical documents; taking into account co-morbidities in the next country concept notes and finally strengthening the knowledge and capacities of CCMs on these themes.
+• At the level of public policies and national strategies: the development of detailed standards and procedures based on the established health professionals’ curricula, along with the related technical documents; the inclusion of comorbidities in upcoming country concept notes; and finally, the strengthening of knowledge and capacity of the Country Coordination Mechanisms (CCM) on these issues.

 • At the operational level: continuing to build the capacities of health professionals involved in the management of diabetes, TB and HIV with the development of a clinical mentoring component complementary to theoretical training; the extension of community prevention actions carried out by the PEP networks formed in the two countries with stronger mobilization of civil society organizations (CSOs) and of patient organizations; strengthening of therapeutic education strategies adapted to the comorbidities developed during the previous project.